FurryBuilder/ExtendIt/README.md

 }
 ```

-As you can see, the extension point will take care to providing you with a context when you write an extension method.
+As you can see, the extension point will provide you with a context when you writing an extension method.
 When using the default extension point class, this context is composed of two things:
 1. The extended value.
 The value that would be passed via the this parameter in a classic extension method.
 2. The extended type.
 This provides the original type of the value, before getting casted to its interface or base class type if the extension point is generic.